 “They were not acting in line with the truth of the gospel...”
 Gal.
 2:14

 Heavenly Father, some of us are conflict allergic, others, conflict addicted, and some are conflict ambivalent.
-But all of us need to grow the heart and learn the art of redemptive conflict.
+All of us need to grow the heart and learn the art of redemptive conflict.
 To conflict is human; to conflict redemptively is divine.
-Healthy conflict is a demonstration of the riches of grace, and the reconciling power of the Gospel.